subatomicglue/Arduino-Adafruit-Pixeldust/README.md

 This is a 64x32 RGB color LED matrix running an interactive sand particle simulation that responds to moving and tilting the device.

-See Adafruit's original "pixeldust" project [https://learn.adafruit.com/adafruit-matrixportal-m4/arduino-pixel-dust-demo](here), and the original [https://github.com/adafruit/Adafruit_Protomatter/tree/master/examples/pixeldust](source code).
+See Adafruit's original "pixeldust" project [here](https://learn.adafruit.com/adafruit-matrixportal-m4/arduino-pixel-dust-demo), and the original [source code](https://github.com/adafruit/Adafruit_Protomatter/tree/master/examples/pixeldust).

 - New Features in this Fork:
   - 6 color themes